eveliinahampus/cmake-docker-ci/README.md

-# Learning experiment with Cmake and CI/CD
+# Learning experiment with Cmake and Docker

 ## Project structure